Gagun45/spacescutum/README.md

 # TODO App

+**This TODO App is live** and available to use online at: https://spacescutum.vercel.app/

 A simple and responsive TODO application built with **React**, **Redux Toolkit**, **TypeScript**, and **Tailwind CSS (shadcn UI)**.
 Supports localStorage persistence, API fetching, filtering, sorting, pagination, and light/dark/system themes.

 ---